kehrlab/molemap/README.md

 ![plot](./example/Example_score_hist.png)

-Bcmap returns a _output.hist_ file that can be ploted using _plot_score_histogram.py_ resulting in a plot like the one above.
+Molemap returns a _output.hist_ file that can be ploted using _plot_score_histogram.py_ resulting in a plot like the one above.
 To create a set of mappings with very high precision (at the cost of some recall), the local minimum inbetween the two peaks should be set as the score threshold.
 A lower theshold yields better recall at the cost of precision, a higher threshold is not recomended.

 ## get
 Returns all reads of the given barcodes.
 Barcodes can be provided directly as argument or in a file.

-    ./bcmap get readfile1.fastq readfile2.fastq Barcodes [options]
+    ./molemap get readfile1.fastq readfile2.fastq Barcodes [options]

 # Example
 This small example demonstrates how to use bcmap and allows you to check if it is properly installed.
 Navigate to the bcmap folder and run the commands listed below.

     # building the index for chr21.fa
-    ./bcmap index example/chr21.fa -o example/Index
+    ./molemap index example/chr21.fa -o example/Index

     # mapping the reads of readfile 1 and 2 to chromosome 21
-    ./bcmap map example/readfile.1.fq example/readfile.2.fq -i example/Index -r example/ReadIndex -o example/results.bed
+    ./molemap map example/readfile.1.fq example/readfile.2.fq -i example/Index -r example/ReadIndex -o example/results.bed

     # extracting the first barcode from the results
     awk '{if(NR==1) print($4)}' example/results.bed > example/FirstBarcode.txt

     # extracting all reads belonging to the first barcode
-    ./bcmap get example/readfile.1.fq example/readfile.2.fq example/FirstBarcode.txt -r example/ReadIndex -o example/readsOfFirstBarcode
+    ./molemap get example/readfile.1.fq example/readfile.2.fq example/FirstBarcode.txt -r example/ReadIndex -o example/readsOfFirstBarcode

     # extracting reads of barcode AACATCGCAAACAGTA
-    ./bcmap get example/readfile.1.fq example/readfile.2.fq AACATCGCAAACAGTA -r example/ReadIndex -o example/readsOfAACATCGCAAACAGTA
+    ./molemap get example/readfile.1.fq example/readfile.2.fq AACATCGCAAACAGTA -r example/ReadIndex -o example/readsOfAACATCGCAAACAGTA